rachellxz/rachellxz/README.md

       <br>
     <br> 📍 Computer science student at The University of Pennsylvania
     <br> 🚀 former Software Engineer Intern @ <a href="https://www.lyft.com/"> Lyft </a>
-    <br> 🔎 I'm currently looking for New Grad Software Engineer roles for 2023
+    <br> 🔎 I'm currently looking for New Grad/Entry-level Software Engineer roles for 2023
     <br> 📫 Reach me at <a href="mailto:rachelxzlim@gmail.com">rachelxzlim@gmail.com</a> or connect with me on my <a href="https://www.linkedin.com/in/rachellxz"> LinkedIn </a>
     <br> ⚡ Check out my personal website: <a href="https://rachel.dev" target="_blank">rachel.dev</a>
   </samp>